ShashankSule/info_theoretic_phylo/README.md

 # Information Theoretic Phylogenetics

-A working directory for the information theoretic phylogenetics group in Dr. Cummings' Lab at UMD.
+This is a working directory for the Summer 2021 information theoretic phylogenetics project in Dr. Cummings' Lab at UMD.
+We worked on essentially two information-theoretic algorithms for phylogeny reconstruction from aligned sequence data--the information gain-based divisive algorithm and the variation of information-based agglomerative algorithm.
+We also developed variants of the two by tweaking branch lengths and using neighbour joining for the agglomerative case.

-* Go [here](https://github.com/ShashankSule/info_theoretic_phylo/blob/main/info_gain_model.md) to know more about the information gain model of generating trees from aligned DNA sequences.
+* Go [here](https://github.com/ShashankSule/info_theoretic_phylo/blob/main/info_gain_model.md) to know more about the divisive algorithm of generating trees from aligned DNA sequences.

-* Go [here](https://github.com/ShashankSule/info_theoretic_phylo/blob/main/info_gain_model.md) to know more about the variation-of-information based algorithm of agglomerative clustering of DNA sequences.
+* Go [here](https://github.com/ShashankSule/info_theoretic_phylo/blob/main/agg_clustering.md) to know more about the variation-of-information based algorithm of agglomerative clustering of DNA sequences.

-* Go [here](https://github.com/ShashankSule/info_theoretic_phylo/blob/main/diagnostics_and_testing.md) to see some tests and diagnostics of these two methods against data simulated in `evolver`.
+## Performance and Computation

+* Go [here](https://github.com/ShashankSule/info_theoretic_phylo/tree/main/testing) to check out how these algorithms perform on some sample datasets.

+* Go [here](https://github.com/ShashankSule/info_theoretic_phylo/blob/main/Computing_docs.md) to find out more about the computational aspects of using our algorithm on randomly generated sequence alignment data.